© Unofficial Royalty 2024

 Full name: Wilhelm Eitel Friedrich Christian Karl

 Eitel Friedrich married Duchess Sophie Charlotte of Oldenburg.
-The marriage was childless and never a happy one as Eitel Friedrich was continually unfaithful, and Sophie found it difficult to make friends in her new home.
+The marriage was childless and never happy because Eitel Friedrich was continually unfaithful, and Sophie found it difficult to make friends in her new home.
 The couple was formally divorced on October 20, 1926.
 After World War I and the end of the German Empire, Eitel Friedrich remained active in monarchist circles and was an outspoken critic of Adolf Hitler.

 Unofficial Royalty: Prince Eitel Friedrich of Prussia